lbriais/stacked_config/README.md

 * The __command-line layer__, which provides the ability to specify options from the command line.
 * The __override layer__, which will contain all modifications done to the config at run time.

-The different layers are evaluated by default in that order using the [super_stack gem](SS) (Please read for more detail).
+The different layers are evaluated by default in that order using the [super_stack gem][SS] (Please read for more detail).

-All the config files are following the [YAML](yaml) syntax.
+All the config files are following the [YAML][yaml] syntax.

 ## Installation